Skip to main content

 4.4(1,446)

-Best for: Cable internet subscribers wanting to eliminate monthly rental fees with an integrated modem-router solution
+Best for: Cable internet users wanting to eliminate modem rental fees with integrated WiFi 6

-DOCSIS 3.1 modem eliminates monthly equipment rental costs
+DOCSIS 3.1 modem eliminates monthly equipment rental fees

 Score Breakdown